Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Proof of Theorems -

 \subsection{Proof outline}

 With the above preliminaries in place, we are in a position to present our analysis.
-Let us single out an intermediate value function that is intimately connected to both $\widehat{\mu}$ and $\widehat{\nu}$ as follows:
+Recall that the joint policy $\widehat{\pi}$ computed by Algorithm~\ref{alg:Markov-games-simulator} takes the form of a mixture of product policies